Five Years of Elder Fraud in America: A Data-Driven Report (2021—2025)

 VI.
 What the Numbers Don’t Show

-The $20.1 billion five-year total is almost certainly a severe undercount.
+The $20.1 billion five-year total summed across the state files is almost certainly a severe undercount.
 Multiple factors suggest actual losses are far higher:

-- Underreporting: The FBI estimates that fewer than 20% of elder fraud victims file IC3 reports.
+- Underreporting: FTC research estimates that fewer than 5% of fraud victims report to any government agency.
 Many don’t know how, are embarrassed, or don’t realize they’ve been victimized.
-This suggests actual losses may exceed $100 billion over five years.
+Applying that reporting rate suggests actual losses could exceed $400 billion over five years — consistent with the FTC’s $10.1–$81.5 billion annual range for older adults.

 - Emotional and health costs: Studies show elder fraud victims experience depression, anxiety, declining physical health, and loss of independence.
 Multiple suicides have been linked to devastating fraud losses.